 When a line is normal, the detection mechanism is described as follows: Similarly, the device will send an inspection packet to the detection target of the line at the specified detection interval.
 If half of the inspection packets or above sent have response within a detection cycle, this line will be deemed to be normal, and it will be restored.
-For example, if the 3 inspection packets that are sent have response within a detection cycle, the line is deemed to be restored by default.
+For example, if there are 2 inspection packets that have responded within a detection cycle by default, the line is deemed to be restored by default.